- Makita and Milwaukee: What’s the difference?

 Milwaukee cordless saws can deliver up to 400 cuts per charge and include adjustable steel plates and locking miter systems.

-Makita saws have features such as 18v lithium-ion batteries, brushless motors for 50% longer run time, and automatic speed change technology.
+Makita saws have attributes such as 18v lithium-ion batteries, brushless motors for 50% longer run time, and automatic speed change technology.

 A cordless miter saw is the best miter saw for a trim carpenter.